Qiskit/qiskit/docs/migration_guides/qi_migration.rst

     The Runtime Primitives offer a suite of error mitigation methods that can be easily "turned on" with the ``resilience_level`` option.
 These are, however, not configurable.
-The sampler's ``resilience_level=1`` is the closest alternative to the Quantum Instance's error mitigation implementation, but this is not a 1-1 replacement.
+The sampler's ``resilience_level=1`` is the closest alternative to the Quantum Instance's measurement error mitigation implementation, but this is not a 1-1 replacement.

     For more information on the error mitigation options in the Runtime Primitives, you can check out the following